 - Arrival transfer from Delhi airport to your hotel

-- Visit Jama Mosque followed by a rickshaw ride and walking tour of Old Delhi, including Spice Market
+- Tour of Jama Mosque followed by a rickshaw ride and heritage walk in Old Delhi, including visit to Spice Market

-- Visit monuments of New Delhi - Humayun's Tomb, Qutab Minar, Lutyens's Buildings
+- Tour of New Delhi - Humayun's Tomb, Qutab Minar and Lutyens's Buildings

 - Enjoy a Punjabi cuisine meal